vkom56000/cse15l-lab-reports/lab1.md

 Once the file is downloaded open the downloaded file and accept the terms and conditions.
 Then it should begin downloading VS code on your laptop
 * My Laptop already had VS Code installed on it so I did not have to do anything in order to install VS code for this lab.

-Once VS code is installed it will display a screen like this
+Once VS code is installed it will display a screen like this:
 ![Image](https://github.com/vkom56000/cse15l-lab-reports/blob/main/vs%20code1.png)
 ## Remotely Connecting:
 Look up your CSE 15L account using this link [Link](https://sdacs.ucsd.edu/~icc/index.php).